-- Floridan Well 1 is an on-site well; development and testing phase have been completed.
-Permanent wellhead equipment was not in place at the time of the inspection, continues with sample tap, no plans for permanent wellhead. - Floridan Well 2 is an off-site well; development and testing phase have been completed.
-Permanent wellhead equipment was not in place at the time of the inspection, continues with sample tap, no plans for permanent wellhead. - Treatment Unit 1 (softener unit) was in good condition.
-Unit was online at the time of inspection.
-The basin components, including the cone, rake, mixers, and launders are in good condition.
+- Floridan Well 1 is an on-site well; off-site development and testing phase were completed.
+Permanent wellhead equipment was not in place at the time of the inspection, just a sample tap.
+There are currently no plans for a permanent wellhead. - Floridan Well 2 is an on-site well; development and testing phase were completed.
+Permanent wellhead equipment was not in place at the time of the inspection, just a sample tap.
+There are currently no plans for a permanent wellhead. - Treatment Unit 1 (softener unit) was in good condition.
+This unit was online at the time of inspection.
+The basin components, including the cone, rake, mixers, and launders were in good condition.
 The drive, electrical equipment, and instruments appeared to be in good condition.
 Auxiliary pumps and associated piping, valves, and equipment were in good condition.
+At the time of the inspection, a raw water valve was recently installed.

-Treatment Unit 2 was offline for maintenance during the time of the site visit.
-Staff was removing lime sludge from the unit during the inspection.
-The interior, including the visible parts of the cone and paddle mixers, were showing signs of corrosion.
-Effluent launders were replaced two years ago and in good condition.
-The drive has been recently replaced.
-New motor, new gear box and drive have been installed at time of inspection.
+Treatment Unit 2 was offline for scheduled routine maintenance during the time of the site inspection.
+The interior, including the visible parts of the cone and paddle mixers, were showing signs of corrosion but remains in operational condition.
+Effluent launders were replaced 3 years ago and remain in good condition.
+The new motor, new gear box and drive were replaced a year ago.
 Electrical equipment and instruments appeared to be in good condition.
 Auxiliary pumps and associated piping, valves, and equipment were in good condition.
-Sludge cycling pumps were replaced two years ago.
-At time of inspection Treatment Unit 2 was offline and Treatment Unit 1 was online due to 6-month rotational use.
+Sludge cycling pumps were replaced 3 years ago.
+At the time of inspection, Treatment Unit 2 was offline, and Treatment Unit 1 was online due to 6-month rotational use.

-Filters.
+Filters